cdlhub/documentation/ReferenceModel.md

 ##### Calculation
 fmcalc performs the same calculations as the Oasis Financial Module in R1.4.
-Information about the Oasis FinancialModule can be found on the public area of the Oasis Loss Modelling Framework website, and detailed information and examples are available to Oasis community members in the members area.
+Information about the Oasis Financial Module can be found on the public area of the Oasis Loss Modelling Framework website, and detailed information and examples are available to Oasis community members in the members area.

 [return to top](#referencemodel)